How to Improve Your Listening Skills as a Language Learner – an In-Depth Guide

-As a language learner, I found listening the hardest skill to improve – and that might be because I went about it the wrong way.
+As a language learner, I found listening to be the hardest skill to improve.
+That might be because I went about it the wrong way.

 That wasn’t me.